dotnet/designs/accepted/better-obsoletion/better-obsoletion.md

         // New:
         public string DiagnosticId { get; set; }
         public string UrlFormat { get; set; }
-        public string Url => UrlFormat == null ? null : string.Format(UrlFormat, DiagnosticId);
     }
 }
 ```

+* `DiagnosticId`.
+Represents the ID the compiler will use when reporting a use
+  of the API.
+This relies on diagnostic IDs being unique, just like the rest of
+  the Roslyn analyzer facility.
+See [this
+  discussion](#what-happens-when-multiple-parties-accidentally-use-the-same-diagnostic-id)
+  on how we're planning to address the potential for conflicts.

+* `UrlFormat`.
+The URL that should be used by an IDE for navigating to
-Instead of taking the URL directly, the API takes a format string.
-This allows
+  corresponding documentation.
+Instead of taking the URL directly, the API takes
-having a generic URL that includes the diagnostic ID.
-This avoids having to
+  a format string.
+This allows having a generic URL that includes the diagnostic
-repeat the ID twice and thus making a copy & paste mistake.
+  ID.
+This avoids having to repeat the ID twice and thus making a copy & paste
+  mistake.

-### Compiler Changes
+### Compiler/IDE Changes

 The compilers would be enlightened about these new properties and use them as
 follows:

 * If `DiagnosticId` is `null`, use the existing diagnostic ID (e.g. `CS0618` in
   C#).
 Otherwise, use `DiagnosticId`.
-    - The compiler should honor suppressions for the specified diagnostic id.
+* The compiler should honor suppressions for the specified diagnostic id.
-* If `Url` is not `null`, use it as the diagnostic link when rendering them in
+* If `UrlFormat` is not `null`, use it as the diagnostic link when rendering
-  the IDE.
+  them in the IDE.
-* The compiler should assume that `Url` and `DiagnosticId` are independent
+* The compiler should assume that `UrlFormat` and `DiagnosticId` are independent
-  features, in other words both can be used, either, and neither.
+  features, in other words both can be used, either, or neither.

-***OPEN ISSUE**: Should the compiler suppress all diagnostics from
+_**OPEN ISSUE**: Should the compiler suppress all diagnostics from
-`ObsoleteAttributes` if the existing generic diagnostic ID is suppressed
+`ObsoleteAttribute` if the existing generic diagnostic ID is suppressed (e.g.
-(e.g.`CS0618`) ?
-If not, the developer has no way to turn this feature off
+`CS0618`)?
+If not, the developer has no way to turn this feature off entirely._
-entirely.*

 ### Samples